Georgia State Route 83: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

+Special routes

 Monticello connector route

 State Route 83 Connector (SR 83 Conn.) was a 5.8 mi connector that existed entirely within the central part of Jasper County.
-It is the original number of SR 380.
+As of 1986, it has been redesignated as SR 380.

 It started at an intersection with the SR 83 mainline (Forsyth Street) southwest of Monticello.
 Immediately, the highway crossed over some railroad tracks of Norfolk Southern Railway and traveled to the southeast.
 The highway curved to the south-southeast and back to the southeast.
 It traveled north of Malone Lake before it curved to the east and intersected SR 11 south of the town.
 Then, SR 83 Conn. traveled to the northeast to an intersection with SR 212 (Milledgeville–Monticello Road) east-southeast of Monticello.
 Just past this intersection, the connector met its eastern terminus, an intersection with SR 16 east of town.